Gibson Les Paul: Adam Jones

 Adam Jones of Tool has played a 1979 Silverburst Les Paul since the bands inception.
 The guitars themselves were created for a short amount of time.
 Jones said in an interview in 1995 that he once owned 5 at a time.
-In June of 2020, Adam Jones announced via his Instagram that a signature model made by Gibson based on his guitar was in production.
+In June 2020, Adam Jones announced via his Instagram that a signature model made by Gibson based on his guitar was in production.
 Two different models were made: a custom version that was sold for a limited time and a standard version which is more readily available.
-Jones later teased an Epiphone signature in 2021 of the same guitar, but such a model has yet to be released.
+Jones later teased an Epiphone signature in 2021 of the same guitar, which was first released in December 2022 as one of seven collectible versions featuring visual art at the back.

 Les Paul players

 Les Paul copies and lawsuits

 Although early Les Paul imitations in the 1960s and 1970s, such as those made by Höfner, Hagström, Harmony Company, and Greco differed from Gibson's designs, with different electronics and even bolt-on necks, in the late 1970s some Japanese companies came very close to perfecting copies of the original 1958–1960 Standards.

-A lawsuit was brought by the Norlin Corporation (the parent company of Gibson) in 1977, against Elger/Hoshino U.S.A. (manufacturer and distributor, respectively, of Ibanez) over use a headstock shape and logo, both considered similar to the Gibson designs.
+A lawsuit was brought by the Norlin Corporation (the parent company of Gibson) in 1977, against Elger/Hoshino U.S.A. (manufacturer and distributor, respectively, of Ibanez) over the use a headstock shape and logo, both considered similar to the Gibson designs.
 However, the suit was based on an Ibanez headstock design that had been discontinued by 1976.
 The case was officially closed on February 2, 1978.
-Those mid-1970s guitars later became known as "lawsuit era" guitars.
+These mid-1970s guitars later became known as "lawsuit era" guitars.

 ESP Guitars makes several guitars based on the Les Paul design.
 The Edwards and Navigator lines are made in Japan in the vein of the late 1970s and 1980s guitars from Tokai, Burny, and Greco, complete with Gibson style headstocks.

 Heritage Guitars, founded in 1985 by four long-time Gibson employees when Gibson relocated to Nashville, continues to build guitars at the original factory in Kalamazoo, Michigan.
 Many of their models are inspired by Gibson's late-1950s/early-1960s sunbursts and Customs.

 In 2006, Gibson lost a lawsuit against PRS Guitars, Gibson claiming PRS was infringing on the Les Paul shape and design.
 The court's decision allowed PRS to reintroduce single cutaway versions of its instruments.

 In 2008, Gibson lost the trademark for the Les Paul in Finland.
 According to the court, "Les Paul" has become a common noun for guitars of a certain type.
 The lawsuit began when Gibson sued Musamaailma, which produces Tokai guitars, for trademark violation.
 However, several witnesses testified that the term "Les Paul" denotes character in a guitar rather than a particular guitar model.
 The court also found it aggravating that Gibson had used Les Paul in the plural form and that the importer of Gibson guitars had used Les Paul as a common noun.
-The court decision will become effective, as Gibson is not going to appeal.